pavanputhra/dockdj/README.md

     $ dockdj deploy

 This will create docker image of your Django app.
 Runs the Django app using [gunicorn](https://gunicorn.org/) and binds the port to the port specified in `dockdj.yaml`.

+#### Django manage.py

+You can run manage.py script on server using manage sub command as follows.

+    $ dockdj manage migrate